AgileRL/AgileRL/docs/evolvable_networks/index.rst

 - :class:`~gymnasium.spaces.MultiDiscrete`: Use an ``EvolvableMLP`` as the encoder.

 The encoder processes observations into a latent space, which is then processed by the head network (usually a ``EvolvableMLP``) to form the final output of the network.
-The following networks, common in a variety of reinforcement learning algorithms, are supported out of the box:
+The following networks, common in a variety of reinforcement learning algorithms, are available in AgileRL:

 - :class:`~agilerl.networks.q_networks.QNetwork`: Outputs a state-action value given an observation and action (used in e.g. DQN).
 - :class:`~agilerl.networks.q_networks.RainbowQNetwork`: Uses a distributional dueling architecture to output a distribution of state-action values given an observation and action (used in e.g. Rainbow DQN).